 The data we collect from registering for this free event is for use within the Microbirth School (Microbiome Courses) only.
 The data will not be shared with any third party.

-Conflict of Interest disclosures (COIs) from all speakers are clearly displayed at the beginning of the event (as soon as doors open on 2nd March).
+Conflict of Interest disclosures (COIs) from all speakers are clearly displayed.

 Subject: "Understanding human milk"